aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Gets the direction of the text flow for this object.
-[TextDirectionType](../../com.aspose.cells/textdirectiontype).
+See [TextDirectionType](../../com.aspose.cells/textdirectiontype).

 **Example**